unity_kit 2.0.0 copy "unity_kit: ^2.0.0" to clipboard

 Asset Streaming Manifest-based content downloading with SHA-256 integrity, local caching, and Unity Addressables integration

-Platform Views Android (HybridComposition / VirtualDisplay / TextureLayer) and iOS (UiKitView) support
+Platform Views Android (HybridComposition / VirtualDisplay / TextureLayer), iOS (UiKitView), and web (HtmlElementView / WebGL)

 Scene Tracking Automatic scene load/unload events streamed from Unity to Flutter